lukjak/enmet/README.md

 To mitigate negative effects of these factors and to improve general responsiveness, there are following methods applied (_mind that no related tests have been done, there is just some common sense applied_):
 - HTTP session cache in `_CachedSite` class from `requests-cache` package.
 This on-disk cache stores responses obtained from Metal Archives servers for `DataPages` objects.
 Read more [here](https://requests-cache.readthedocs.io/en/stable/).
 - BeautifulSoup objects cache in `_CachedSite` class using `@lru_cache`.
 This fixed-size (`_BS_CACHE_SIZE`) cache keeps BeautifulSoup objects created from HTTP response pages.
 It is supposed to increase performance when multiple properties of a set of objects are accessed.
-- Deduplication of `DataPage` and `EnmetEntity` objects using `_CachedInstance` mixin class.
+- Deduplication of `DataPage` and `Entity` objects using `CachedInstance` mixin class.
 Only one instance of relevant object is created and then re-used when there is attempt to create an object referring to the same page or entity.
 In this way fe. all `Album` objects in a band's discography can refer to the same `Band` object.
+Object identities are determined by static `hash(*args, **kwargs) -> Tuple` functions which provide hashable value used by `CachedInstance` along with object type to determine whether a new object should be created or an existing object used.

 ### Unit tests